cristianoag/msx-picoverse/README.md

 # msx-picoverse
 MSX PicoVerse - The MSX experience driven by the RaspBerry Pico

-The MSX PicoVerse is an open-source initiative to implement multi-function cartridges for the MSX line of computers using variations of the Raspberry Pico development boards or the RP2040/2350 integrated chips.
+The MSX PicoVerse is an open-source initiative aimed at developing multi-function cartridges for the MSX line of computers, utilizing variations of the Raspberry Pi Pico development boards or the RP2040/2350 integrated chips.

-It is a project that aims to bring the MSX experience to the next level, with the possibility to load ROMs, emulate, or even create new hardware by using a software defined approach.
+This project aspires to enhance the MSX experience by enabling users to load ROMs, emulate hardware, or even create new hardware through a software-defined approach.

 ## Hardware

-The available versions for the board are divided into two categories:
+The available versions for the cartrdige are divided into two categories:

-### Boards based on the RP2040 chip
+### Cartridges based on the RP2040 chip (PicoVerse 2040)

-The RP2040 is a dual-core ARM Cortex-M0+ microcontroller with 264KB of SRAM and 2MB (or 16MB)
+The RP2040 is a dual-core ARM Cortex-M0+ microcontroller operating at up to 133 MHz, featuring 264 KB of SRAM and support for external flash memory.
+It offers a variety of interfaces, including GPIO pins, SPI, I²C, UART, ADCs, PWM channels, and USB support.
-of Flash memory.
-The chip offers a wide range of features, including 30 GPIO pins, 2 SPI controllers, 2 I2C controllers, 2 UART controllers, 3 12-bit ADCs, 16 PWM channels, 2 USB controllers, and a variety of other interfaces.

-The PicoVerse 2040 cartridges are based on development boards that expose 30 GPIO pins, and *WILL NOT WORK* with conventional Raspberry Pi Pico dev boards that usually expose only 26 GPIO pins.
-At this moment the following boards are supported:
+PicoVerse 2040 cartridges are designed for development boards that expose 30 GPIO pins and are **NOT compatible** with standard Raspberry Pi Pico boards.
+Currently, the following boards are supported:

 * [OLIMEX RP2040-PICO30](https://www.olimex.com/Products/MicroPython/RP2040-PICO30/open-source-hardware)
 * [OLIMEX RP2040-PICO30-16](https://www.olimex.com/Products/MicroPython/RP2040-PICO30/open-source-hardware)